alkhimey/nihamkin.com/_posts/12-combining-ls-and-cat.markdown

 ---
 categories: shell, sh, linux
 date: 2013/08/17 04:00:00
+updated: 2013/09/25 04:30:00
 title: Combining ls and cat Commands
 draft: False
 ---

-Quite often, when exploring contents of directory trees, I find myself confused between the the "ls" and "cat" commands.
+Very often, when exploring contents of directory trees, I find myself confused between the the "ls" and "cat" commands and mistakenly type one instead of the other.
 Both these commands are used pretty often and conceptually they have similar meanings.
-One says "print out a contents of directory".
-The other says "print out the contents of a file".
+One says "print out a content of directory".
+The other says "print out the content of a file".

-Therefore there is no reason that these commands would not be combined into a single one.
+Therfore, it is natural for these commands to be combined into a single one.
 So, I decided to write a shell script that would do exactly this.

-The following shell script will choose to run "ls" or "cat" depending on if the provided parameter is a file or a directory.
+The following shell script will choose to run "ls" or "cat" depending on the type of the parameter (file or directory).

 $$code(lang=sh)